Inferara/inference-language-spec/statements.md

 ### Description

 The filter is defined as a `filter` keyword followed by a [block](#9-block).
-Semantically, `filter` converts [traps](https://webassembly.github.io/spec/core/intro/overview.html) and proven infinite loops into the forced successful the closest `total` context. `filter` is similar to how exception works in other languages with the difference that `filter` do now unwind the stack and do not propagate the error.
+Semantically, `filter` converts [traps](https://webassembly.github.io/spec/core/intro/overview.html) and proven infinite loops into the successful completion of the closest `total` context (understood in sence of dynamic, not lexical scope).
+In regard to unwinding the call stack, handling of traps inside `filter` is similar to how exception handling works in other languages (termination propogates up through activation frames till the point of handling) with the difference that `filter` doesn't retain any information about cause and context of failure.

 ### Examples